djwilkins/udacity-nano-intermediate-js-async/README.md

 ## Running the Game

+*Note: These steps are slightly modified form the original read me.*

 WIth the code downloaded locally, we need to run two things to run the simulator: the game engine API server and the front end.